TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: BORN-RADIUS

-BORN-RADIUS [ONION/STILL/HCT/OBC/ACE/GRYCUK/PERFECT]
+BORN-RADIUS [ONION / STILL / HCT / OBC / ACE / GRYCUK / PERFECT]
    Sets the algorithm used for computation of Born radii.
 The default behavior is to set BORN-RADIUS the same as the SOLVATE keyword, when possible.
 For Generalized Kirkwood models, the default value is set to GRYCUK.

 .. index:: C-AXIS

 C-AXIS [real]
    Sets the value of the C-axis length for a crystal unit cell, or, equivalently, the Z-axis length for a periodic box.
-The length value in Angstroms is listed after the keyword.
+The length value in Angstroms is provided following the keyword.
 If the keyword is absent, the C-axis length is set equal to the A-axis length.
 Equivalent to the Z-AXIS keyword.

 .. index:: C-EXPTERM